 The Goulburn Mulwaree Development Control Plan 2009 (‘the DCP’) contains development controls that development applications must adhere to or address. in addition, the DCP also contains controls relating to the removal of vegetation in an urban zone, whether or not a development application is required.

 The original DCP came into force on 20 February 2009.
-The DCP has since been amended multiple times, with the latest amendment taking effect on 10 May 2021.
-Refer to the version table contained with the document for the most recent amendments or contact Council using the details at the bottom of the page to find out more information.
+The DCP has since been amended multiple times, with the latest amendment taking effect on 25 June 2021.
+Refer to the version table contained with the full document for the most recent amendments or contact Council using the details at the bottom of the page to find out more information.

 To ensure that the most up to date version is used, the DCP should only be accessed through the links below.
 Alternatively, a hard copy of the DCP can be viewed or purchased at the Customer Service Counter at Council’s Civic Centre, 184-194 Bourke Street, Goulburn.